class-telescope/xQML/README.md

 <br>
 <br>

-The code is in python with some C routines.<br>
+The code is in python with some C routines in openMP.<br>
 But still UNDER DEVELOPMENT !

 To install: